Juliaaaaa100/Connect4-Game/README.md

 This is a simple implementation of the Connect 4 game

 # Technologies Used
--- HTML
+- HTM
--- CSS
+- CSS
--- JavaScript
+- JavaScript

 #